sourcegraph/about/content/blogposts/go/gophercon-2018-implementing-a-network-protocol-in-go.md

 Liveblogger: [Beyang Liu](https://twitter.com/beyang)

-An very detailed walkthrough of implementing a networking protocol (NDP in IPv6) in Go, with many, many code snippets.
+A very detailed walkthrough of implementing a networking protocol (NDP in IPv6) in Go, with many, many code snippets.

 ---